 Many lawyers dream of opening their law firm.
 Hanging up a shingle can be a refreshing change after spending years working at someone else’s law firm.
 It’s an exciting adventure if you’ve just passed the New York bar exam and are new to the practice of personal injury law.

 However, if you’re planning on setting up a personal injury law firm in New York, there are a few things you’ll need.
-Take the advice of personal injury attorneys in Queens and make sure you are prepared before starting.
+Take the advice of an experienced personal injury attorney and make sure you are prepared before starting.
 That’s the best way to set your new firm up for success.

 A Business Plan